Preparing, responding and recovering from emergencies

-The role of the Civil Protection Team is to make sure that our communities and local authorities are well prepared to respond to any major emergency - from floods, fires and storms to explosions, power cuts and transport accidents
+The role of the Civil Protection Team is to support the local authority as well as our communities to be prepared to respond to incidents that may affect Gloucestershire – from floods, fires and storms to explosions, power cuts and transport accidents